Midfielder: Advanced playmaker

-These players typically serve as the offensive pivot of the team, and are sometimes said to be "playing in the hole", although this term can also be used as deep-lying forward.
+These players typically serve as the offensive pivot of the team, and are sometimes said to be "playing in the hole", although this term can also be used as a deep-lying forward.
 The attacking midfielder is an important position that requires the player to possess superior technical abilities in terms of passing and dribbling, as well as, perhaps more importantly, the ability to read the opposing defence to deliver defence-splitting passes to the striker.

 This specialist midfielder's main role is to create good shooting and goal-scoring opportunities using superior vision, control, and technical skill, by making crosses, through balls, and headed knockdowns to teammates.
 They may try to set up shooting opportunities for themselves by dribbling or performing a give-and-go with a teammate.
 Attacking midfielders may also make runs into the opponents' penalty area to shoot from another teammate's pass.

 Where a creative attacking midfielder, i.e. an Advanced playmaker, is regularly utilised, they are commonly the team's star player, and often wear the number 10 shirt.
-As such, a team is often constructed so as to allow their attacking midfielder to roam free and create as the situation demands.
+As such, a team is often constructed to allow its attacking midfielder to roam free and create as the situation demands.
 One such popular formation is the 4–4–2 "diamond" (or 4–1–2–1–2), in which defined attacking and defensive midfielders replace the more traditional pair of central midfielders.
-Known as the "fantasista" or "trequartista" in Italy, in Spain, the offensive playmaker is known as the "Mediapunta, in Brazil, the offensive playmaker is known as the "meia atacante", whereas in Argentina and Uruguay, it is known as the "enganche".
-Some examples of the advanced playmaker would be Zico, Francesco Totti, Lionel Messi, Diego Maradona, Kevin De Bruyne, James Rodríguez, Wim van Hanegem and Michel Platini.
+Known as the "fantasista" or trequartista in Italy, in Spain, the offensive playmaker is known as the Mediapunta, in Brazil, the offensive playmaker is known as the meia atacante, whereas in Argentina and Uruguay, it is known as the enganche.
+Some examples of the advanced playmaker would be Zico, Francesco Totti, Lionel Messi, Diego Maradona, Kevin De Bruyne, James Rodríguez, Willem van Hanegem and Michel Platini.

 There are also some examples of more flexible advanced playmakers, such as Zinedine Zidane, Rui Costa, Kaká, Andrés Iniesta, Juan Román Riquelme, David Silva, and Louisa Cadamuro.
 These players could control the tempo of the game in deeper areas of the pitch while also being able to push forward and play line-breaking through balls.

-Mesut Özil can be considered as a classic 10 who adopted a slightly more direct approach and specialised in playing the final ball.
+Mesut Özil can be considered a classic 10 who adopted a slightly more direct approach and specialised in playing the final ball.